MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

 # MOR Rewards Staking Mainnet Contract Guide

 ## Introduction
-This guide will walk you through the process of direct interaction with the Morpheus Distribution Smart Contract on Ethereum mainnet for reward staking purpose.
+This guide will walk you through the process of direct interaction with the Morpheus Distribution Smart Contract on Ethereum mainnet for the reward staking purpose.

 Metamask wallet is used in this guide, but for other Web3 wallets logic remains the same.

 ## Table of contents